bridgeyuwa/ai-studynexus/README.md

 Ensure you have the following installed:

 - PHP ≥ 8.2
-- Apache/Nginx server
 - Composer
 - MySQL
-- Laravel Herd (optional, recommended for Mac/Windows)
+- Laravel Herd (optional, recommended for Mac/Windows) or Apache/Nginx server
 - [Ollama](https://ollama.com) with LLaMA 3.2 model installed

 ---